1956–57 NHL season: Regular season

 Terry Sawchuk had been playing well and was a candidate for the Hart Trophy, when he came down with mononucleosis.
 He came back too soon and by January 16, he announced his retirement from hockey, a temporary one as he would be back in Detroit next season.

 Glenn Hall was not as good as the previous season, but led the Detroit Red Wings to first place.
 Hall had played only two games prior to 1955–56, but had shown such promise Sawchuk was sent off.

 Rule changes

 At the start of this season, the NHL changed the way power plays work.
 Prior to this season, a team could score as many goals as they were able to in a two-minute power play with the penalized player remaining in the penalty box.
-The NHL changed it so that when a goal is scored on a two-minute power play, the power play finished.
-The reason for this was because the Montreal Canadiens were so dominant on the power play, the NHL needed a way of ensuring parity.
-The previous season saw the Canadiens score 26% of all the league's power play goals.
-Oddly enough, the number of power play goals league-wide actually increased from 251 to 265 after the rule changed.
-Montreal, though, scored 10 fewer power play goals.
+The NHL changed it so that when a goal is scored on a two-minute power play, the power play is finished.
+The reason for this was because the Montreal Canadiens were so dominant on the power play, that the NHL needed a way of ensuring parity.
+The previous season saw the Canadiens score 26% of all the league's power-play goals.
+Oddly enough, the number of power-play goals league-wide actually increased from 251 to 265 after the rule changed.
+Montreal, though, scored 10 fewer power-play goals.